-Selling on eBay Requires a Business License
+Does Selling on eBay Require a Business License?

 eBay is a platform with no barriers to entry, accessible to nearly everyone with internet and inventory to sell, and can create cash flow from the comfort of home.
 It is important to educate yourself on business license laws in your county, city, or town.
 Ignoring business license requirements can lead to fines or having your business shut down.

 These days it seems that everyone knows about eBay’s potential as a business model, especially for small and independent sellers. eBay also makes it very easy for individuals to generate spare cash from things that are lying around the house not being used.
 It can sometimes be easy for one to slide into the other.

 Don’t let this happen to you.